flamebmf/Outlook-mass-mail-creater/README.md

 StorePhone	Store phone number<br>
 StoreAddress	Store full address<br>

-<h3>inputdata.ini - holds all real data for all fields, described in fields.ini, not required you can input data manualy in GUI field.</h3><br>
+<h3>inputdata.ini - holds all real data for all fields, described in fields.ini, not required, you can input data manualy in GUI field.</h3><br>
 For example:<br>
 Field < tab > data<br>
 StoreNum	2072<br>